choosewhatulike/sparse-sharing/README.md

 ## Trainig
-The experiments flow of Sparse Sharing is a bit complicated.
-There are two kinds of training in our experiments.
+There are two kinds of training in our experiments:

 - `single`: Learning sparse sharing architecture, generating subsets for each task.
 - `mtl`: Training subsets in parallel.

 #### Single task pruning
-Suppose we want to do experiments on `conll2003` dataset, we can first generating subsets by running:
+The first step is to generate subnets for each task.
+This is done by running:
 ```shell script
 bash run_conll03.sh single
 ```
-We can also generate subsets with MTL warmup, by runing:
+We suggest generate subsets with Multi-Task Warmup, by runing:
 ```shell script
 bash run_conll03.sh single /path/to/mtl-checkpoints
 ```

 The generated subsets are stored in the folders named after numbers under `./exp/conll03/single/cp/`, The subsets' are named after `[#pruning]_[nonzero param percent].th`.
-We can choose different subsets for each task by editing the numbers `MASK_LIST` in the script `prepare-masks.sh`, where each number represents the number of pruning, `#pruning`.
+You can choose different subsets for each task by editing the numbers `MASK_LIST` in the script `prepare-masks.sh`, where each number represents the number of pruning, `#pruning`.
-After editing the numbers, we run:
+After editing the numbers, run:
 ```shell script
 bash prepare-masks.sh conll03
 ```
 to prepare the masks and initial checkpoints for multi-task training.

 #### MTL training
-Then, we run the script for multi-task training with different subsets in parallel:
+Run the following script for multi-task training with different subsets in parallel:
 ```shell script
 bash run_conll03.sh mtl
 ```